What’s canceled or closed in the Seattle area Friday due to ice, freezing rain

 Seattle Repertory Theatre canceled its 2 p.m. performance of “Mr. Dickens and His Carol.”
 Those who purchased a ticket will receive an email or text with ticketing options.

-Today’s 6 p.m. and 9 p.m. performances of “The Saddest of All Keys” in Ballard have been postponed to Jan.
+Erin Jorgensen’s “The Saddest of All Keys” performance has been postponed to Jan.
 14. The start times and location will remain the same.

+Seattle Theatre Group’s 1 p.m. matinee of “Moulin Rouge!
+The Musical” at The Paramount Theatre has been canceled.
+Ticket holders will receive an automatic refund.

+Seattle Aquarium and Woodland Park Zoo are closed today.
+Woodland Park will make a decision on whether to cancel tonight’s WildLanterns by noon.

 (This post will be updated.)